Brendajoshua/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Mostly comes down to preference, possible reason include, working with legacy code, or slight performance benefits.

 - [ ] Name three lifecycle methods and their purposes.

+ComponentDidMount() : The component mounted and is usually used to make ajax /axios / fetch calls

+ComponentWillUnmount() : The component is leaving the DOM and should clean up any event listeners or timeout

+ComponentShouldUpdate() : Component recieved props and needs to determine if it should update or not

 - [ ] What is the purpose of a custom hook?

+A custom hook allow us to apply non-visual behavior and stateful logic throughout our components by reusing the same hook over and over again

 - [ ] Why is it important to test our apps?

+To catch potential errors/bugs in development and avoid deploying broken code.

 ## Project Set Up